 WHAT DO CASA VOLUNTEERS DO?

-CASA volunteers are appointed by judges to watch over and advocate for abused and neglected children, to make sure they don’t get lost in the overburdened legal and social service system or languish in inappropriate group or foster homes.
+After careful screening and training, CASA volunteers are appointed by judges to watch over and advocate for abused and neglected children, to make sure they don’t get lost in the overburdened legal and social service system or languish in inappropriate group or foster homes.
 CASA volunteers devote their attention to one child, spending time with them weekly, closely monitoring their situation and ensuring their needs are met.
 CASA volunteers provide companionship and consistency, while getting to know the child and encouraging special interests.
 Volunteers remain with their child until the case is closed and the child is placed in a safe, permanent home.
 For many foster children, their CASA volunteer will be the one constant adult presence in their lives - the one person who is not paid to oversee their welfare.

 WHO ARE CASA VOLUNTEERS?